jrinder42/Advent-of-Code-2025/README.md

 # Advent of Code 2025

 I will only do the problems that I feel like doing

-I will only work on this when I feel like it
+I will only work on this when I feel like it & solutions will be rather gross

 ```shell
 uv init